Sublime (literary): Lasting effects

 The literary sublime found in Romantic poetry left a lasting impression on writers for generations.
 The Victorians may not have used the term sublime, but a similar emotional state can be found within their writings.
 The Irish poet William Butler Yeats referred to a similar concept of "tragic joy".
 Sigmund Freud took the literary sublime and examined the psyche behind it, resulting in what he termed "sublimation".
-Other authors that used the sublime after the Romantic period included Charles Dickens, William Butler Yeats, among many others.
-The sublime has also been described as a key to understanding the sense of wonder concept in science fiction literature.
+Other authors who used the sublime after the Romantic period included Charles Dickens, William Butler Yeats, among many others.
+The sublime has also been described as a key to understanding the sense of wonder concept in science fiction literature, and in connection with Kenneth Burke's rhetorical aesthetic theory of form.

 In early modernist discourse, the urban landscape became an important subject of the sublime.
 The rise of skyscrapers and large cities became a center of focus of writers, and, although they did focus on some natural aspects, the definition of the sublime took a slight turn.
 Christophe Den Tandt says that "the moment of sublime terror is always to some extent a social construct".
 Den Tandt focuses on the politics of the sublime and the issue of legitimacy, discussing if the urban landscape is a form of reality because the city cannot be viewed as a single natural design.
 Rather, the man made aspects of it make an object of uncertainty and thus, terror and the sublime.

 In addition, the feminist movement used their own definition of the sublime in literature.
 Barbara Claire Freeman believes that the so-called "feminine" sublime does not attempt to dominate and master the feeling of terror that the "masculine" or "dominating" sublime does.
 Instead, they accept the feeling of rapture and attempt to delve into its "metaphysical" secrets and aspects.
 Freeman believes that the domestication of the sublime, which is typically associated with femininity, is not the only aspect (and often is not even found) in women's literature.